 Over the last month or so I have been updating the keyboard binding diagrams.
 You now select the type of keyboard before selecting the style or game.
 I also combed through the CSS stylesheets, looking for and fixing errors.
 I also tweaked the dimensions of each keyboard to better match the most common physical keyboard layouts.
 See the log for more information.

 Also, today I uploaded all my files to pCloud and edited all the links on this site to point to there instead of to MediaFire.
-I’m not going to delete the files from MediaFire, but eventually the files will get removed by the hosting company and the links will go dead.
+I’m not going to delete the files from MediaFire, but eventually the files will get removed automatically by the company and the links will go dead.

 If you are having trouble registering/posting to this blog, please let me know using my Email form.